intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 If changing models for the FP8 run, repeat this step to obtain the relevant hqt_output.

 Here is an example to measure the tensor quantization statistics for LLama2 or 3 models:
-> Please note that Llama3-405B requires a minimum of 8 Gaudi3 cards.
+{:.note}Please note that Llama3-405B requires a minimum of 8 Gaudi3 cards.

 Export different values to the following environment variables to change parameters for tensor quantization statistics:
 | Environment Variable | Values |